Blatzar/scraping-tutorial/disguising_your_scraper.md

 Now the problem is, the ribbon is not a human but still needs to come back.
 How does a normal human do this?
 Wear the ribbon.

-Wearning the ribbon is `setattr`.
+Wearing the ribbon is `setattr`.
 We can wear the ribbon everywhere.
 Leg, foot, butt.. you name it.
 No matter where you put it, you get the ribbon, so just be a bit reasonable with it.
 Like a decent developer and a decent human, wear the ribbon on the left side of your chest.
 In the code above, this reasonable place is `<captcha_name>_token`.

 Let's get out of this donkey business.